imagej/ImageJA/js/AA_README.txt

-This folder contains example Javascript scripts that require ImageJ 1.41 or later to run.
+This folder contains example Javascript scripts that ImageJ 1.41 and later can run.
+To run JavaScript, ImageJ uses the Mozilla Rhino interpreter built into Java 1.6 for Linux and Windows.

-The required JavaScript interpreter
-(Mozilla Rhino) is built into Java 1.6 for Linux and Windows.
 Mac users, and users of earlier versions of Java, must download JavaScript.jar into the plugins folder.
 This JAR file is available at:

   http://rsb.info.nih.gov/ij/download/tools/JavaScript.jar